rphovley/node-runner/readme.md

 # Project Readme

 ## Getting Started

 To get started with this project, follow the steps below:

 1. Clone repo
-2. Install docker and docker compose if you have not
+2. Install docker and docker-compose if you have not
-3. Copy `login.env.template` to `login.env` and fill with the login with your node licenses.
+3. Copy `docker.env.template` to `docker.env` and fill with the login from your node licenses and your sendgrid api key.
+Enter the number of pods you want the uptime script to make sure are running.
+If the number dips below the number you put, you will receive an email at the email address provided in the .env
 4. Modify `docker-compose.yml` to the appropriate number of nodes you want to run.
 This project has 10 to start.
-You'll need to make sure the name of the service and the NODE_NAME for each node you run is unique
+You'll need to make sure the name of the service and the NODE_NAME for each node you run is unique.
 5. Copy the correct node artifact from `bin/artifacts` and rename it to `hyper`.
 Replace the existing `bin/hyper` executable with the one specific to your machine OS.
-5. Run `docker-compose up`
+6. Run `docker-compose up`

 ## File Structure

 The file structure of this project is as follows:

 - download/original_download.sh: This script is used to download and configure the Node.js binary based on the provided parameters.